cms-ml/documentation/content/optimization/importance.md

 # Feature Importance
 Feature importance is the impact a specific input field has on a prediction model's output.
 In general, these impacts can range from no impact (i.e. a feature with no variance) to perfect correlation with the ouput.
 There are several reasons to consider feature importance:

-  - Important features can be used in simplified models, e.g. to mitigate overfitting.
+  - Important features can be used to create simplified models, e.g. to mitigate overfitting.
+  - Using only important features can reduce the latency and memory requirements of the model.
   - The relative importance of a set of features can yield insight into the nature of an otherwise opaque model (improved interpretability).
-  - Feature importance rankings can be used to reject unimportant features in applications where sparsity is required.
+  - If a model is sensitive to noise, rejecting irrelevant inputs may improve its performance.

 In the following subsections, we detail several strategies for evaluating feature importance.
 We begin with a general discussion of feature importance at a high level before offering a code-based tutorial on some common techniques.
 We conclude with additional notes and comments in the last section.